naren2704/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2.Anaconda – Python 3.7 Installation / Jupyter notebook

-3.Algorithm
+## Algorithm

-4.import the required libraries and read the dataframe.
+1.import the required libraries and read the dataframe.

-5.Assign hours to X and scores to Y.
+2.Assign hours to X and scores to Y.

-6.Implement training set and test set of the dataframe.
+3.Implement training set and test set of the dataframe.

-7.Plot the required graph both for test data and training data.
+4.Plot the required graph both for test data and training data.

-8.Find the values of MSE , MAE and RMSE.
+5.Find the values of MSE , MAE and RMSE.

 ## Program:
 ```